Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 The above painting is an excellent example of pink hues grading a separation of sky and meadow.

-Applying heavy amounts of paint to the canvas to create a thick texture or to bring more 3-D dimension to a rock, foliage, or any object which is to stand out from a flat surface.
+Apply large amounts of paint to the canvas, creating a dense texture or a 3-D dimension to rocks, foliage, or any object which needs to stand out from a flat surface.

-The amount of pigment in acrylic paints ranges from water color consistency to medium strength and is recognizable by the price of the product.
-A tube or bottle which has large amounts of pigment will cost more.
+The percentage of pigment in acrylic paints ranges from water color consistency to medium strength.
+The pigment content dictates the cost of the product.
+A tube or bottle containing more color is higher in price.

 Underpainting or Blocking In